Skip to content

 doCheckpoint(): Unit

-doCheckpoint executes in checkpoint scope.
+doCheckpoint executes all the following in checkpoint scope.

 doCheckpoint turns the doCheckpointCalled flag on (to prevent multiple executions).